radixdlt/radixdlt-swift-archive/README.md

     initialSupply: 30
 )

-// Alice creates a new token with an initial supply of 30, this action returns an instance of `ResourceIdentifier` (RRI), which uniquely identifies Alice's coin, having this format: "/<ALICE_ADDRESS>/AC", "AC" matching the `symbol`, chosen above. let rriAliceCoin = application.create(token: createToken)
+// Alice creates a new token with an initial supply of 30.
+An instance of `ResourceIdentifier` (RRI) is
+// returned, which uniquely identifies Alice's coin, having this format:
+// "/<ALICE_ADDRESS>/AC", "AC" matching the `symbol`, chosen in init of `CreateTokenAction`. let rriAliceCoin = application.create(token: createToken)
 ```